Notre Dame vs. Mississippi State Predictions & Picks - Women's NCAA Tournament Second Round

 Notre Dame Schedule Analysis

-- The Fighting Irish have eight wins over Quadrant 3 teams, tied for the 27th-most in the country.
+- The Fighting Irish have tied for the 28th-most Quadrant 3 wins in the nation (eight).

 Notre Dame 2022-23 Best Wins